craigyjp/Korg-DW6000-editor/README.md

 * USB to MIDI conversion.
 * CC message control.
 * Master control sends all params for each patch from memory to the DW.
-* slave mode, edits the DWs own patches.
+* Slave mode, edits the DWs own patches.
 * Reload of factory patches from the settings menu.
 * Dump of current patch as a sysex file over MIDI to receiving device.
 * Dump all patches over MIDI as sysex files (64) to receiving device.